ghaffar47/electroneum-core/README.md

 See [LICENSE](LICENSE).

-## Installing Monero Core from a Package
+## Installing Electroneum Core from a Package

 Packages are available for